spa542/COSC420/Lab3/README.md

 ## Lab Description:
-This lab demonstrates parallel matrix functions.
-We implemented every basic matrix operation such as addition, subtraction, multiplication, and inner product with the help of parallel computing.
-These functions go beyond basic functionality by using MPICH to divide up our matrices during computation in order to make our functions faster.
+This lab demonstrates parallel Gauss Jordan elimination to find both the answer to a system of linear equations and the inverse of a matrix.
+Both methods are tested and timed and compared to one another.
+Also, the previous basic matrix operations are optimized using cache coherence methods as well as temporal and spatial locality.

 ## Files to pay attention to:

-driver, main - Output files that are run when the programs are executed
+driver, main, filetest - Output files that are run when the programs are executed

 Makefile - File that allows the user to compile without having to input specific commands